Table of Contents

 What is a holding company?

-A Delaware holding company is a special type of business entity – usually a corporation or LLC – that doesn’t conduct any operations, ventures, or engage in the trading of products and services.
+A Delaware holding company is a special type of business entity – usually a corporation or LLC – that doesn’t conduct any operations, or ventures, or engage in the trading of products and services.
 Instead, it is formed for the maintenance and management of intangible investments or the intangible investments of corporations or business trusts.

 Particularly, intangible investments may include, but are not limited to: